Al Sadd SC: 2000–2010: New century, new possibilities

 The new millennium opened up a new era for Al Sadd.
 They returned to winning ways in the Qatari League, won many Emir Cups and Heir Apparent trophies.
 They also managed a triple crown in regional football by winning the Arab Champions League in 2001.

 They recorded the largest-ever win in the Sheikh Jassim Cup in 2006, when they defeated Muaither 21–0.
+At the time, it was the largest victory margin ever recorded in any football match in the GCC.

 In 2007, under the command of Uruguayan coach Jorge Fossati, they achieved a quadruple by winning all four domestic cups.
 They were the first Qatari team to do so, and had also set a league record for the highest winning streak by winning 10 leagues games in a row.
 In addition, they made a record signing in Qatari football by paying $22 million for the Argentinian Mauro Zárate the same year.
 In 2010, they were the second team to ever win the QNB Cup by defeating Umm Salal in the final.